yichen123/capstone/README.md

 * bad_maze01
 * bad_maze02

-two bad-mazes to demenstrate the corner corner cases that have not be restricted by the problem setting.
+two bad-mazes to demenstrate the corner cases that have not be restricted by the problem setting.

 ## How to run it?